 The Embassy will select for negotiation the licensed firm that demonstrates the best qualifications.
 Replies to this advertisement with a completed Standard Form 330, (available upon request), must be received not later than noon local time on 23 January 2019 via email HarareGSOProcurement@state.gov

 NOTICE OF FUNDING OPPORTUNITY

 Funding Opportunity Title: Annual Program Statement, U.S. Embassy Harare PAS

 Deadline for Applications: September 15, 2019

 This notice is subject to availability of funding.

 A. PROGRAM DESCRIPTION

 The U.S. Embassy Harare Public Affairs Section (PAS) of the U.S. Department of State is pleased to announce that funding is available through its Public Diplomacy Small Grants Program.
-This is an Annual Program Statement, outlining our funding priorities, the strategic themes we focus on, and the procedures for submitting requests for funding.
+This is an Annual Program Statement, outlining our priorities, the strategic themes we focus on, and the procedures for submitting requests for funding requests.
 Please carefully follow all instructions below.